falcosecurity/falco-website/content/en/docs/concepts/rules/default-custom.md

     -f custom_rules.yaml
 ```

-it will be loaded and configured in our Falco instance and you can verify by checking the falco daemonset container logs with the command below:
+it will be loaded and configured in our Falco instance and you can verify changes by checking the falco daemonset container logs with the command below:

 ```
 kubectl logs -n falco daemonsets/falco